LeeMorinUCF/ECP3004S21/demo_19_Classification/README.md

 The logistic equation also implies that the data are a transformation of a linear equation in
 <img src="https://render.githubusercontent.com/render/math?math=X_i">
 by applying the *logit* transformation.
-This transformation defines the probability random event in terms of the *log-odds ratio*.
+This transformation defines the probability of a random event in terms of the *log-odds ratio*.
 It is what it sounds like: calculate the *odds ratio*, which is the ratio of the probability that